Neural Vector Fields for Implicit Surface Representation and Inference: Conclusion

 \section{Conclusion}

-In this paper we revisited the neural implicit representations for representing 3D shapes and analyze the drawbacks of currently available formulations.
-We started with the observation that popular representations such as the SDF or binary occupancy either lack the expressive power to represent open or non-watertight surfaces while the UDF representation has problems with fast inference or accurate representation.
-We therefore, proposed to solve the issue of open surface representation by considering vector transform in place of the popular signed/unsigned distance transform.
-We then modified the popularly used Marching Cubes algorithm to work with the proposed vector field implicit representation.
-Our complete method provides fast and accurate 3D shape inference along with mesh computation without the requirement of backpropagation.
-This is possible while representing a much larger class of shapes compared to the popular SDF implicit representation.
+In this paper, we revisit the INRs for representing 3D shapes and analyze the drawbacks of currently available representations.
+Popular representations, such as the SDF or binary occupancy, lack the expressive power to represent open or non-watertight surfaces.
+On the other hand, previous INR methods for open surfaces have problems with fast inference, accuracy, or training complexity.
+We propose to solve open surface representation by considering the novel VF and proved its theoretical suitability.
+We further showed the possibility to easily apply a shape prior on VF, allowing us to effectively fine-tune the method for piecewise planar objects.
+Our INR method using VF on standard architecture outperforms existing representations by a significant margin and opens up several new avenues in surface regularization and reconstruction.

 \paragraph{\textbf{Acknowledgements}.} This research was funded by Align Technology Switzerland GmbH (project AlignTech-ETH).
 Research was also funded by the EU Horizon 2020 grant agreement No. 820434.